 - Ski at your appropriate ski level

-- Stay safe during changing weather conditions, and alter your skiing schedule based on the conditions.
+- Stay safe during changing weather conditions.
+Alter your skiing schedule based on the conditions.

 Is there a right way for a skier or snowboarder to fall?

 If you are going to fall, just fall.
 Don’t put your hand or arm out to break the fall, as this can lead to upper extremity injuries.
-Also, try to absorb the impact by rolling into the fall (tuck and roll), which may disperse the impact of the fall on your whole body.
+Also, try to absorb the impact by rolling into the fall (tuck and roll).
+This may disperse the impact of the fall on your whole body.